drewmiley/des-js/readme.md

 # des-js

 des-js is a javascript library containing differential equation solvers; it follows the component pattern.

+## Deploying to gh-pages

+When redeploying to gh-pages because of new code in the library, there are a couple of steps to follow

+1. Run `grunt build` command.
+This will create a `des-js.js` and `des-js.min.js` file in the dist folder.
+2. Copy this folder, and replace the contents of the dist folder on the gh-pages branch with it.
+3. Commit and push to gh-pages.

 ## API